 Hurricane Season begins June 1 annually, and continues to November 30, each year.
 In Fort Bend County, hurricane damage occurs from a combination of high winds, inland flooding, and tornadoes.

 High winds from 74 mph to over 200 mph can easily topple power lines, uproot trees, and knock down buildings as far as 175 miles from coastal areas.
 If Hurricane Rita had come ashore anywhere from Matagorda Bay to Galveston Bay, Fort Bend County would have surely seen damage from high winds.

 Flooding caused by torrential rains is probably the greatest threat that storms pose to inland counties such as Fort Bend.
 Hurricane Claudette (1979) dumped 45 inches of rain near Alvin, Texas and Tropical Storm Allison dumped 36 inches of rain over parts of Harris County in 2001.
 More recently, Hurricane Harvey dropped 35 inches of rain in some parts of the County.

 Tornadoes are often spawned by hurricanes and can occur well away from the center of a storm.
 In 2004, Hurricane Francis spawned a record 123 tornadoes.

 - Avoiding Hurricane Damage

-- Hurricane Evacuation Routes
+- 2020 Hurricane Evacuation Routes

 - Sea Surface Temperature Animation

 - Urban Forest Hurricane Recovery Program